rvanmaanen/rvanmaanen.github.io/_posts/2018-09-29-Python-on-Azure-Functions-Round-2.md

 ![Azure Functions with Python]({{ "/assets/python_on_azure_functions/pythonfunctions.png" | absolute_url }})

 # Prerequisites
 Still the same: [Python 3.6](https://www.python.org/downloads/release/python-366/) and the [Azure Functions Core tools](https://github.com/Azure/azure-functions-core-tools).
+It's nice to see that the team now correctly states that Python 3.6 is required [in their tutorial](https://github.com/Azure/azure-functions-python-worker/wiki/Create-your-first-Python-function), and not 3.6 or above.
+Of course I did try running everything with Python 3.7, which gives a proper error message stating 3.6 is required.

-I'll be using [Visual Studio Code](https://code.visualstudio.com/download) with a bunch of extensions, which you can find on [the marketplace](https://marketplace.visualstudio.com/VSCode).
-The extensions used are:
+The focus of this blog post will be on Azure Functions and it's Python support, almost everything written below can be done from a terminal.
+In a real world scenario you'll probably be using and IDE like [Visual Studio Code](https://code.visualstudio.com/download) with a bunch of extensions, which you can find on [the marketplace](https://marketplace.visualstudio.com/VSCode).
+The extensions most relevant for this blog post are:
 - Python
 - Azure Functions (New: enable the setting 'enablePython' so you can use the extension to create a new Python Azure Functions project.
 Beware, this is still in preview!)

-It's nice to see that the team now correctly states that Python 3.6 is required [in their tutorial](https://github.com/Azure/azure-functions-python-worker/wiki/Create-your-first-Python-function), and not 3.6 or above.
-Of course I did try running the steps below with Python 3.7, which gives a proper error message stating 3.6 is required.

 You should also install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.9.0) for deploying to Azure